-This legacy support will be removed in a future release.
-ARM recommends that you migrate your use of these features to the equivalent functions in the latest release of the compiler.
+--Note --- This legacy support will be removed in a future release.
+ARM recommends that you migrate your use of these features to the equivalent functions in the latest user_perproc_libspace()

-• The ARM libraries have been enhanced to provide improved support for multithreading.
+The ARM libraries have been enhanced to provide improved support for multithreading.
 This is designed to help developers who are working with RTOS-based systems.